theogiraudet/Bookshelf/docs/modules/math.md

   **Return | Score `$math.asin bs.out`**: Result of the operation in degrees, shifted by 2 digits.
 ```

-*Compute and display the arcsine of 0.42:*
+*Example: Compute and display the arcsine of 0.42:*

 ```mcfunction
 # Once
 scoreboard players set $math.asin.x bs.in 420